Chest drain

 • Try not to knock the bottle over.

-• If your chest is painful please tell your nurse.
+• If your chest is painful, or you have increasing shortness of breath, please tell your nurse.

 • If you feel your tube may have moved or may be coming out please tell your nurse.

-• Inform your nurse if you feel any increased shortness of breath.
+• Inform your nurse if you notice any leaking around the tube or from the bottle.

 When is the drain taken out?